 Check Price on Amazon | Check Audiobook Price

 Keep Your Brain Alive: 83 Neurobic Exercises was written by a neurobiology professor from Duke University, Lawrence C. Katz, Ph.D., and Manning Rubin.
-In it are 83 “neurobic” (neuro + aerobic) exercises that use all five of your senses in unusual ways to keep your brain strong and healthy.
+In it are 83 “neurobic” (neuro + aerobic) exercises that use all five senses in unusual ways to keep your brain strong and healthy.

-Based on the most recent neuroscience, these exercises are deceptively simple, but will stimulate your brain in a way that will encourage the growth of new brain cells and new cerebral nerve connections.
+Based on the most recent neuroscience, these exercises are deceptively simple but will stimulate your brain and encourage the growth of new brain cells and new cerebral nerve connections.

 Living on autopilot every day will lead to atrophy in the brain rather than growth.